beeryani/django-blog-api/README.md

     $ pip install -r requirements.txt

+## Steps for Django setup

 Then simply apply the migrations:

     $ python manage.py migrate

+## Steps for React App

+This app uses [Vite](https://vitejs.dev/) as the bundler hence the integration and configuration will vary

+Use the below command after installing the requirements:

+    $ cd django-blog-frontend
+    $ yarn
+    $ yarn build

-You can now run the development server:
+Now, You can run the development server:

     $ python manage.py runserver